estefysc/indeedOptimizer/README.md

 ## Introduction

 ### Project Description
-The Indeed Search Optimizer is a Python-based tool designed to automate job searches on Indeed. scraping job postings based on specific queries and locations.
-It is particularly useful for gathering large sets of job data across various locations, which can then be analyzed or reported.
+The Indeed Search Optimizer is a Python-based tool designed to automate job searches on Indeed.
+It scraps job postings based on specific queries and locations.
+This tool only displays new job postings since your last search by storing job keys each time pages are scraped.
+As a result, only new job keys are reported.
+However, note that sometimes an old posting may be reposted with a new job key, causing the same job to appear again.
+This does not happen frequently.

 ### Features
 - **Automated Job Scraping**: Scrapes job listings from Indeed based on specified keywords, locations, and radius.
 - **Data Handling**: Collects and stores job data, allowing for comparison between new and old job postings.
 - **Reporting**: Generates reports highlighting only new job postings and key job characteristics.
-- **Concurrency**: Utilizes asynchronous programming to handle multiple pages of job results efficiently.

 ## Installation Instructions